AUTISTIC INTELLIGENCE

 ASPERGER INTELLIGENCE

 Isaac Newton, Albert Einstein, Charles Darwin, Steve Jobs, Bill Gates, Elon Musk — what unites these exceptional individuals?
-It is widely accepted that all were/are geniuses, but there is something else.
+It is widely accepted that all were/are geniuses, but something else exists.
 Neuroscientists believe that all suffered/suffer from Asperger’s syndrome.
 Applying these characteristics to famous or historical figures may allow a better understanding of the significant positive impact great Asperger’s ancestors have left behind toward an enlightened and improved society and world.

-A distinctive cluster of aptitudes, skills, attitudes, and abilities are part of autistic intelligence.
+A distinctive cluster of aptitudes, skills, attitudes, and abilities is part of autistic intelligence.
 They can see things and events around them from a new point of view.
-This ability can, in favourable cases, lead to exceptional achievements which others may never attain.
-Hans Asperger may have been the first clinician to notice that his patient’s imaginations occasionally anticipated developments in science by decades, forcing him to amend his statements that their interests were “remote” from real-world concerns.
+In favourable cases, this ability can lead to exceptional achievements that others may never attain.
+Hans Asperger may have been the first clinician to notice that his patients’ imaginations occasionally anticipated developments in science by decades, forcing him to amend his statements that their interests were “remote” from real-world concerns.

 Children with autism have trouble relating and interacting with the world around them.
-However, they may also possess unique strengths which may help them thrive in their chosen careers later on.
+However, they may also possess unique strengths that may help them thrive later in their chosen careers.
 Some areas in which children with autism commonly have average or above-average skills are specialist knowledge in a particular area, good visual and spatial memory, methodical and organized, ability to understand abstract concepts, and problem-solving/logical reasoning.

-Some people with Asperger’s are visual thinkers and others are math, music, or number thinkers, but all think in specifics.
-The Asperger’s mind enjoys and focuses on details, while the normal mind is more skilled at assembling whole concepts from details.
-Individuals with Asperger’s syndrome may do poorly in school, but their interests are likely very narrowed and focused.
+Some people with Asperger’s are visual thinkers, and others are math, music, or number thinkers, but all think in specifics.
+The Asperger’s mind enjoys and focuses on details, while the normal mind is more skilled at assembling whole concepts from more information.
+Individuals with Asperger’s syndrome may do poorly in school, but their interests are likely significantly narrowed and focused.

-These activities focus their minds and provide a sense of comfort for them.
+These activities focus their minds and provide a sense of comfort.
 If they are forced to leave their projects, they may become distressed.
-Likewise, if their projects are failing.
-Fostering these narrowed interests is important for emotional and mental support.
+Likewise, if their projects are failing, fostering these narrowed interests is important for emotional and mental support.

 Rather than being considered a normal child trapped within an “autistic shell,” waiting to be rescued, Asperger’s is “a way of being” that colours every experience, sensation, perception, thought, emotion, and encounter, every aspect of existence.